Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 A patent is a monopoly right that is granted to the first person to make the

-be a constructive reduction to practice, however, which means that it has been
+may be a constructive reduction to practice, however, which means that it

-filed in a US patent application in sufficient detail to enable one of "ordinary
+has been filed in a US patent application in sufficient detail to enable one

-sure that it conforms to the various requirements set forth in 35 U.S.C.
-101,
+make sure that it conforms to the various requirements set forth in 35 U.S.C.

-that the invention described in the patent application is within statutorily
+verifying that the invention described in the patent application is within

-defined areas of invention (101) and is novel and unique from anything that
+statutorily defined areas of invention (101) and is novel and unique from

-has already been done before, or unique (102); it entails verifying that the
+anything that has already been done before, or unique (102); it entails verifying

-invention is not "obvious" to "one of ordinary skill in the art"
+that the invention is not "obvious" to "one of ordinary skill

-in which the invention would be classified (103); and verifying that the invention
+in the art" in which the invention would be classified (103); and verifying

 The patent laws also require the inventor to set forth his or her invention

-invention (112, 2nd paragraph).
-So, if you want to know what the inventor is
+the invention (112, 2nd paragraph).
+So, if you want to know what the inventor

-protecting with his monopoly right, you look to the claims, which define the
+is protecting with his monopoly right, you look to the claims, which define

-patents have undergone the examination process in the Patent Office by an examiner
+the patents have undergone the examination process in the Patent Office by

-who is trained in that particular "art" or field of invention.
-That
+an examiner who is trained in that particular "art" or field of

 While some patents are a little strange, the majority are good, viable inventions